EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 }
 ```

 Now we can simply replace UITableViewClass in cell's xib with our custom one.
-And We don't need to calculate tableView height anymore.
+And we don't need to calculate tableView height anymore.
 We just call [layoutIfNeeded](https://developer.apple.com/reference/uikit/uiview/1622507-layoutifneeded) to force height calclulation.
 And contentSize of UITableView will be enough to know embedded height.

 ---